GRIP2 v1.3.2 MAPPING (for Traktor Pro and Akai Apc40 Mk2) & GRIPZ 3+7 ENERGY MIXING METHOD ©

 ------------------------------------------

-"Creating energy so that people get moved".
+"Creating energy so that people get moved."

 ------------------------------------------

-Hello and welcome to:
+Hello and welcome to

-• The GRIPZ 3+7 ENERGY MIXING METHOD: creating energy on a dancefloor with three musical elements and seven energy tactics
+- The GRIPZ 3+7 ENERGY MIXING METHOD: creating energy on a dancefloor with three musical elements and seven energy tactics.

 "GRIP" stands for having a grip on the music as DJ or performer and affecting the energy on a dancefloor so that people get moved.

-I have been developing the mapping and method from 2018 onwards, starting with a mapping for the Akai APC Mini controller, controlling up to three decks.
-Looking for better and more 'grip', I moved on with the APC40 Mk2, a great controller although very complex to map for the functionality I wanted it to have, not available on standard DJ-controllers.
+I have been developing the mapping and method from 2018 onwards, starting with a mapping for the Akai APC Mini controller, controlling up to three or four decks.

 Once you have tried them, please drop a rating and comment here.
-Your feedback is very much appreciated in my mission to get space for you and me in DJ-booths and to be able to create energy so that people get moved!
+Your feedback is very much appreciated in my mission to get space for you and me in DJ-booths to be able to create energy so that people get moved!

 Thanks for using, supporting and sharing.
 Enjoy playing and performing!